RoboJackets/robocup-pcb/boards/kicker-v2.1/README.md

 # Kicker Board

-Board containing circuitry to charge capacitors then discharge into solenoid(s).
+Charges a bank of capacitors to a high voltage and discharges into solenoid(s).

 ![Kicker Board](./kicker.png)